A new whisky bar set to open inside a Birmingham museum

 The Birmingham Whisky Club has revealed plans to open its first permanent bar.

-The venue would be operated separately from the museum, which is housed in the former Smith & Pepper jewellery workshop and factory.
+The new whisky bar would be operated separately from the museum, which is housed in the former Smith & Pepper jewellery workshop and factory.
+There will be no change to the Smith & Pepper Tea Room which is housed in the building.

 The new bar will open serving 300 whiskies and will also have a tasting room offering tasting flights as well as offering other spirits to non whisky fans.